tmdc-io/typesense-operator/README.md

 - **Custom Resource Management**: Provides a Kubernetes-native interface to define and manage Typesense cluster configurations using a CRD named `TypesenseCluster`.
 - **Typesense Lifecycle Automation**: Simplifies deploying, scaling, and managing Typesense clusters.
 Handles aspects like:
-    - Typesense bootstrapping and Admin API Key creation as a `Secret`,
+    - bootstrap Typesense's Admin API Key creation as a `Secret`,
-    - Typesense deployment as a `StatefulSet`,
+    - deploy Typesense as a `StatefulSet`,
-    - Typesense services (headless & discovery `Services`),
+    - provision Typesense services (headless & discovery `Services`),
-    - Typesense nodes list **active** discovery (quorum configuration mounted as `ConfigMap`),
+    - actively discover and update Typesense's nodes list (quorum configuration mounted as `ConfigMap`),
-    - Typesense filesystem as `PersistentVolumes`
+    - place claims for Typesense `PersistentVolumes`
 - **Raft Lifecycle Automation**:
     - Continuous active (re)discovery of the quorum configuration reacting to changes in `ReplicaSet` **without the need of an additional sidecar container**,
     - Automatic recovery of a cluster that has lost quorum **without the need of manual intervention**.